 The assumption is that you would have sought immediate medical treatment if you were hurt badly.
 An insurer could take advantage of the delay and use the information as grounds to offer a lower settlement amount.

-The best rule of thumb is to seek care the same day of the truck collision, or at least within 72 hours afterwards.
+The best rule of thumb is to seek care the same day of the truck collision, or at least within 72 hours afterward.

 2. Exchange Information with the Truck Operator: